nint8835/InvitationASM/README.md

 #### JUMPLT
 Usage: `JUMPLT A`

-Jumps to address A if the last COMPARE operation set LT = 1
+Jumps to address A if the last COMPARE operation set LT = 1.

 #### JUMPGT
 Usage: `JUMPGT A`

-Jumps to address A if the last COMPARE operation set GT = 1
+Jumps to address A if the last COMPARE operation set GT = 1.

 #### JUMPEQ
 Usage: `JUMPEQ A`

-Jumps to address A if the last COMPARE operation set EQ = 1
+Jumps to address A if the last COMPARE operation set EQ = 1.

 #### JUMPNEQ
 Usage: `JUMPNEQ A`

-Jumps to address A if the last COMPARE operation set EQ = 0
+Jumps to address A if the last COMPARE operation set EQ = 0.

+#### IN
+Usage: `IN A`

+Reads from standard in and sets the value at A equal to what was read.